2023 Solar Incentives Guide for Crystal, MN - Tax Credits & Rebates

 EcoWatch's Crystal, MN Solar Incentives FAQs

-You can lower your carbon footprint by 450 pounds of CO2 annually when you switch to solar panels.
-This adds up to roughly 9,000 pounds over 20 years.
-In addition, solar power is a renewable energy source, meaning that making the switch reduces the drain on our planet's resources.
+You can decrease your carbon footprint by 450 pounds of CO2 a year when you install solar panels.
+This adds up to around 9,000 pounds over 20 years.
+In addition, solar power is a renewable energy source, which means that switching your home over lessens the drain on our planet's resources.

 When does the federal solar tax credit end?

-Yes, you can use multiple types of renewable energy to power your home, such as a combination of wind and solar.
+Yes, you can use multiple types of renewable energy to power your home — for example, a combination of solar and geothermal.
 You can also use both renewable energy sources and a non-renewable backup source of energy.
-You should discuss your plan with your local Crystal solar panel installer, to get an understanding of what will be needed and what incentives you might or might not qualify for.
+Be sure to discuss your plan with your local Crystal solar installation expert, to make sure you know what you'll need and what types of incentives you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.